envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid Mental Mapping
+##### Are you avoiding mental mapping in your code?

 Don't force readers to translate between different contexts.
 Using single-letter variables or abbreviated names requires the reader to mentally map these to their actual meaning.

 **Bad:**
 ```javascript